 My Surface Precision Mouse has recently experienced a very poor battery performance that I can’t even switch scrolling behavior without plugged in the charging cable even at its full battery.
-Here are some photos of what is it looks like the inside of the Microsoft Surface Precision Mouse while I tore it down.
+Here are some photos of what it looks like on the inside of the Microsoft Surface Precision Mouse while I tore it down.

 How to Tear Down Microsoft Surface Precision Mouse

-- Remove the top cover
+- Remove the top cover.

-- Remove the 5 screws
+- Remove the 5 screws.

 There are five Torx screws underneath the mouse cover.
 Remove those screws to get into the circuit board and battery section.